Howard Pixton: Bristol

 In April 1912 Pixton was asked to test the Bristol-Burney X.2 hydroplane which had been built at Filton with great secrecy.
 In Milford Haven testing took place over three weeks, but with little success, and Pixton endured many drenchings in the process.

-Soon after this, Pixton returned to Germany, this time to visit the new Detusche Bristol Werke company at Halberstadt, which was starting to produce the Boxkites and Prier aircraft under the licence agreed during his first visit.
+Soon after this Pixton returned to Germany, this time to visit the new Deutsche Bristol Werke company at Halberstadt, which was starting to produce the Boxkites and Prier aircraft under the licence agreed during his first visit.
 He was to form a flying school, and to teach six German officers, after which he returned to Larkhill.

 Pixton took part in the Military Aircraft Trials at Larkhill in August 1912.
 Preparations were extensive and flying school activities were temporarily transferred to Brooklands.
 Thirty different aircraft types had been prepared to try to meet the War Office specifications, twenty of them actually arriving for the contest.
 Pixton started the trials flying a Bristol England biplane, but mid-way through the trials the Englands were withdrawn and he replaced James Valentine as pilot of a new Bristol Coanda monoplane for the remainder of the tests.
 Pixton and two others came joint 3rd, behind the winner, Cody, but no aircraft was deemed suitable for adoption by the military.

-With the relative success of the Bristol Coanda, Romania was interested in the aircraft, so Pixton went there in October 1912 to demonstrate a tandem-seat version, accompanied by Coanda, whose father was the war minister.
-Landing after one demonstration flight on what Pixton thought was a damp patch on Bucharest’s Cotroceni Aerodrome, the patch turned out to be a pond, and the aircraft overturned.
-He and his passenger survived unharmed and the aircraft was undamaged but moist and muddy, and was soon ready to fly again.
+With the relative success of the Bristol Coanda, Romania was interested in the aircraft, so Pixton went there in October 1912 to demonstrate a tandem-seat version, accompanied by the designer, Henri Coandă, whose father was the war minister.
+Landing after one demonstration flight, Pixton ran into what he thought was a damp patch on Bucharest’s Cotroceni Aerodrome.
+The patch but was actually a pond and his aircraft overturned.
+He and his passenger survived unharmed and the aircraft was undamaged but moist and muddy, but was soon ready to fly again.
 He spent a month flying in Romania, and an order for ten was placed for the government.

 Soon he went to Italy with a team of Bristol people and accompanied by his new wife (see Personal life below) where Pixton did a demonstration tour with Bristol aircraft, especially the Coanda, and the Italian government placed an order for a total of around 60 aircraft, some of which were to be built under licence by Caproni.

 In January 1913 he made another trip to Spain to demonstrate the Bristol Coanda to King Alfonso, whom Pixton flew as a passenger.
 Again orders were placed for the aircraft.

 Pixton and the rest of the Larkhill team had to move to Brooklands in October 1913 as the army wanted to take over the airfield for artillery ranges by March 1914.